Least-Squares Neural Network (LSNN) Method For Linear Advection-Reaction Equation: Discontinuity Interface: Introduction

 The assumption on at most two-line segments in \cite{Cai2021linear} is very restrictive even in two dimensions.
-In general, the discontinuous solution of \cref{pde} has interfaces that are hyper-surfaces in $d$ dimensions.
+In general, the discontinuous solution of \cref{pde} has interfaces that are hypersurfaces in $d$ dimensions.
 The purpose of this paper has two-fold.
-First, we show that any step function with general interface may be approximated by ReLU NNs with at most $\lceil \log_2(d+1)\rceil+1$ layers for achieving a given approximation accuracy $\varepsilon$ (see Lemma~4.3), which extends the approximation result in \cite{Cai2021linear}.
-This is done by constructing a continuous piecewise linear (CPWL) function with a sharp transition layer of $\varepsilon$ width and combining the main results in \cite{tarela1999region,wang2005generalization} (see Proposition 2.1).
-Question on approximating piece-wise smooth functions by ReLU NNs are also arised in data science applications such as classification, etc. Some convergence rates were obtained in \cite{petersen2018optimal, caragea2020neural, KOK19, IF18, IF22}.
-Particularly, for a given $C^{\beta}$ ($\beta >1$) interface, \cite{petersen2018optimal} established approximation rates of ReLU NNs with no more than $(3+\lceil \log_2\beta\rceil)(11+2\beta/d)$ layers.
+First, we show that any step function with interface that is generated by a vector field as streamlines may be approximated by ReLU NNs with at most $\lceil \log_2(d+1)\rceil+1$ layers for achieving a given approximation accuracy $\varepsilon$ (see Lemma~4.3), which extends the approximation result in \cite{Cai2021linear}.
+This is done by constructing a continuous piecewise linear (CPWL) function with a sharp transition layer of $\varepsilon$ width and combining the main results in \cite{arora2016understanding,tarela1999region,wang2005generalization} (see Proposition 2.1).
+Question on approximating piecewise smooth functions by ReLU NNs also arises in data science applications such as classification, etc. Some convergence rates were obtained in \cite{petersen2018optimal, caragea2020neural, KOK19, IF18, IF22}.
+Particularly, for a given $C^{\beta}$ ($\beta >0$) interface, \cite{petersen2018optimal} established approximation rates of ReLU NNs with no more than $L(\beta,d)=(3+\lceil \log_2\beta\rceil)(11+2\beta/d)$ layers.
+This upper bound is not applicable to $C^0$ interface and becomes large for very smooth interface.

-Second, we establish a new kind of {\it a priori} error estimates (see \cref{curve-theorem}) for the LSNN method in $d$ dimensions for general discontinuous interface.
+Second, we establish a new kind of {\it a priori} error estimates (see \cref{curve-theorem}) for the LSNN method in $d$ dimensions for discontinuity interface.
 To do so, we decompose the solution as the sum of the discontinuous and continuous parts (see \cref{decop}).
 The continuous part of the solution may be approximated well by (even shallow) ReLU NN functions with standard approximation property (see, e.g., \cite{DeVore1997,Petrushev1998,pinkus1999approximation, shen2019deep, DeVore2021}).
 The discontinuous part of the solution can be approximated accurately by the class of all ReLU NN functions from $\mathbb{R}^d$ to $\mathbb{R}$ with at most $\lceil \log_2(d+1)\rceil+1$ depth, provided that the solution jump is constant.
 Hence, the accuracy of the LSNN method is mainly determined by the continuous part of the solution.